laravel/docs/queues.md

 Releasing a rate limited job back onto the queue will still increment the job's total number of `attempts`.
 You may wish to tune your `tries` and `maxExceptions` properties on your job class accordingly.
 Or, you may wish to use the [`retryUntil` method](#time-based-attempts) to define the amount of time until the job should no longer be attempted.

-> {tip} If you are using Redis, you may use the `RateLimitedWithRedis` middleware, which is fine-tuned for Redis and more efficient than the basic rate limiting middleware.
+> {tip} If you are using Redis, you may use the `Illuminate\Queue\Middleware\RateLimitedWithRedis` middleware, which is fine-tuned for Redis and more efficient than the basic rate limiting middleware.

 <a name="preventing-job-overlaps"></a>
 ### Preventing Job Overlaps

-Laravel includes a `WithoutOverlapping` middleware that allows you to prevent job overlaps based on an arbitrary key.
+Laravel includes an `Illuminate\Queue\Middleware\WithoutOverlapping` middleware that allows you to prevent job overlaps based on an arbitrary key.
 This can be helpful when a queued job is modifying a resource that should only be modified by one job at a time.

-For example, let's imagine you have a refund processing job and you want to prevent refund job overlaps for the same order ID.
-To accomplish this, you can return the `WithoutOverlapping` middleware from your refund processing job's `middleware` method:
+For example, let's imagine you have a queued job that updates a user's credit score and you want to prevent credit score update job overlaps for the same user ID.
+To accomplish this, you can return the `WithoutOverlapping` middleware from your job's `middleware` method:

     use Illuminate\Queue\Middleware\WithoutOverlapping;